 Welcome to my personal website.
-This year, I will be joining the Ursinus College faculty as an Assistant Professor of Economics in the Department of Business and Economics.
+I am an Assistant Professor of Economics in the Department of Business and Economics at Ursinus College in Collegeville, PA.
 I earned my Ph.D. and M.A. degrees in Economics from George Mason University and my B.Sc. degree in International Economics and Business from Bucharest University of Economics.

-My fields and areas of interest include Political Economy, Economic Development, Market Process Economics, Public Choice, Entrepreneurship and Public Policy, Economies in Transition, International Economics, Non-Monetary Decision Making, Cultural Economics, Social Change, and Economics of Revolution.
+My fields and areas of interest include Political Economy, Economic Development, Economies in Transition, Entrepreneurship and Public Policy, Cultural Economics, and the Economics of Revolution.

-Previously, I was a faculty member in the Economics Department at Denison University, in Granville, Ohio.
+Previously, I was a Visiting Assistant Professor of Economics, in the Economics Department at Denison University, in Granville, Ohio.
 At Denison I taught core courses in introductory economics, and elective courses in the economics of transition, and entrepreneurship and public policy.

-I served as member in the Philosophy Politics and Economics (PPE) program at Denison, and I am a firm believer that interdisciplinary approaches to teaching and research are key in advancing the goals of a liberal arts education.
-I also advised the Denison Economics Club, helping the students organize social events and a Speaker Series designed to facilitate opportunities for the Denison students to compare and contrast theory and practice, and allow them to engage intellectually and collaborate with scholars, entrepreneurs, and local community leaders.
+To promote economics, I advised the Denison Economics Club, helping the students organize their own intellectual events, and a Speaker Series designed to facilitate opportunities for the Denison students to compare and contrast theory and practice, and allow them to engage intellectually and collaborate with scholars, entrepreneurs, and local community leaders.

 Please feel free to email me at: firstname.lastname@example.org

 At George Mason University:

 ECON 380: Economies in Transition